ZachYarbrough/utilities/README.md

 Current utilities include:

-- **fconv** – Dockerized image converter that converts JPG/PNG files to WebP.
+- **blur** – Dockerized image that converts JPG/PNG files to webp and creates a blurred image for lazy loading.

 Each utility lives in its own subfolder with instructions for usage and setup.